 Double-cropping winter rye can produce significant biomass for biofuel production and feed protein as coproduct without competing with the main summer crop.
 During a 24-day harvest window, the total carbohydrate content remained relatively constant while the early-harvest yielded much higher carbohydrate solubilization for both C. thermocellum fermentation and SSCF.
 C. thermocellum fermentation achieved higher carbohydrate solubilization than SSCF across all growth stages tested.
 Although winter rye’s yield, composition, and biological reactivity change rapidly in the spring, it offers a substantial and stable income across the harvest season and thus flexibility for the farmer.

 Dartmouth Digital Commons Citation

 Shao, Xiongjun; DiMarco, Kay; Richard, Tom L.; and Lynd, Lee R., "Winter Rye as a Bioenergy Feedstock: Impact of Crop Maturity on Composition, Biological Solubilization and Potential Revenue" (2015).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3548.